Some (too-)simple tricks for running a generative classifier (on CPU)

 Table 1: Per-call latency, p50 ms, walking the ladder on three backends.
 L0 is the model-card generate() path, the same code the Qwen3Guard-Gen card shows. llama.cpp returns only the last position by default, so L2 is already in its baseline; that row is also 8-bit quantized, which is why it starts lower.

-On every backend L1 removes most of the time, then L2 and L3 take more off: the three tricks bring PyTorch from 2148 to 408 ms, about five times faster.
-If we keep the tricks and switch to a faster fp32 runtime, ONNX reaches 253 ms, 8.5 times faster than the model-card reference, still at fp32 and still returning identical verdicts.
+On every backend trick 1 (L1) removes most of the time, then L2 and L3 take more off: the three tricks bring PyTorch from 2148 to 408 ms, about five times faster.
+If we keep the tricks and switch to a faster fp32 runtime, ONNX reaches 253 ms, 8.5 times faster than the default setting PyTorch reference.

 Quantization is a separate dimension orthogonal to the three tricks, and it is the obvious next thing to try.
-Storing the weights in 8 bits instead of 32 shrinks the model and speeds up every matrix multiply, on top of the tricks already in place.
+Storing the weights in 8 bits instead of 32 shrinks the model, on top of the tricks already in place.

 The full results across every backend we measured are listed below.
 Here we test with two system prompt templates: original (the official 296-token system prompt from Qwen3Guard) and test-200 (a compressed and simplified policy prompt, about 130 tokens).